 And in fact, worrying about another’s challenges tends to place a burden on that person.

 Answer this question – would you want your loved ones to carry the weight of your worries as well as theirs?

 Relinquishing yourself of other’s worries does not mean apathy.

-By choosing to lighten your load, you’ll have more ability to support them with love, care and strength, which is really what we all need in hard times.
+By choosing to lighten your load, you’ll have more ability to support them with love, care and strength.
+This is really what we all need in hard times.

-d) What can you let go of that’s no longer serving you – only draining you?
+d) What can you let go of that’s no longer serving you and only draining you?
 What will you no longer tolerate?

 Is it a relationship, a situation, unnecessary drama?